Velascoo/StarJack/readme.md

 To run this file you need to navigate to the run.py file in the root and execute it.
 Alternativley you can also type "python run.py" in your terminal.

+You can follow the read me instructions to test the website yourself.
+To set up a virtual environment follow this tutorial: https://codecookies.xyz/python/virtual-environment
+To set up development: go to the .env file and change FLASK_ENV=production to FLASK_ENV=development.

 =---------=
 # Credits #
 =---------=